lmc-eu/jobs-ui/src/styleguide.md

 - Change *tagselect__input* overflow

 ## v4.28.0
-- Change the following colors:
+- Change the following colours:
     - *silver*
     - *light-silver*
 - Change style of visibility for *palm* and *lap* on *combobox* component